marksherriff/cs3240-s23-website/syllabus.md

 * Project questions (use Piazza)
 * Guided Practice questions (use Piazza)

-9:30 students should email Sherriff, while 3:30 students should email McBurney.
+You should, in general, email the professor for the section that you are enrolled in.
 You do not need to CC the other professor; we will get the other person involved if necessary.  _PLEASE_ make sure to put "CS 3240" in the subject line somewhere so we can keep track of your request!
 And please be patient with us in responding.
 We both receive A LOT of email and it's easy to get behind.
 If there is a time-critical nature to your note, please let us know that as well.

 ### Who do I ask about...?
 {: .no_toc }

 * Team meetings -> Discord
-* Online office hours -> Discord
+* Online office hours (TA) -> Discord
 * Technical questions (python, django, heroku, etc.) -> Piazza or TA office hours
 * Project requriements -> Piazza or office hours
 * Regrades -> Gradescope (office hours only if issues with Gradescope)
 * Personal issues -> Email your professor
 * Team issues -> Email your TA and/or your professor

 For the context of the project, you should consider the professors "upper management" and the TAs "senior developers / managers."
 Thus, high-level, requirements-based, or course-management sort of questions should go to the professors, while all technical and initial grading questions should to go the TAs.
-(Honestly, you're probably going to get a faster, better answer to a Django question if you go to the TAs... sure, Prof. Sherriff or McBurney can answer it... eventually... after a lot of Googling... but you could also ask a TA who did the project last semester or has been a TA for several semesters...)
+(Honestly, you're probably going to get a faster, better answer to a Django question if you go to the TAs... sure, the professors can answer it... eventually... after a lot of Googling... but you could also ask a TA who did the project last semester or has been a TA for several semesters...)

 ## Course Description
 Analyzes modern software engineering practice for multi-person projects; methods for requirements specification, design, implementation, verification, and maintenance of large software systems; advanced software development techniques and large project management approaches; project planning, scheduling, resource management, accounting, configuration control, and documentation.
-Prerequisite: CS 2150 with a grade of C- or higher.

 ### Course Objectives
 {: .no_toc }